Phoenix0917/Discord-Bot/README.md

-Basic Discord Bot created in primarily in 2021 to help a organize a club on campus.
-Pushed to GIT recently so future changes/updates to will be more mainstream and easier to revert.
+Basic Discord Bot created primarily back in 2021 to help a organize a club on campus.
+Code has been pushed to GIT recently so future changes/updates will be more mainstream and easier to revert.
+Discord bot is currently hosted on Heroku.